Back to Resources

 • Workato for enterprise security and complex integrations

-Zapier, n8n, and the other platforms on this list run the tasks you describe, but none of them decide which path is right when exceptions appear.
-Your discount automation breaks when a VIP customer orders during a flash sale.
-Should the VIP discount apply or the flash-sale price?
-A new product listing looks legitimate but violates a subtle clause in your 24-page moderation policy.
-A purchase order automation challenge appears when line items scatter across four pages in a format your system hasn't seen before.
-These judgment calls require reasoning, not routing.
+Zapier, n8n, and the other platforms on this list execute the tasks you describe.
+None of them decide which path is right when exceptions appear.
+Your discount automation breaks when a VIP customer orders during a flash sale — should the VIP discount apply or the flash-sale price?
+A product listing looks legitimate but violates a subtle clause in your 24-page moderation policy.
+A purchase order automation challenge surfaces when line items scatter across four pages in a format your system hasn't seen before.
+These calls require reasoning, not routing.

-Integration takes one step: add a Webhook action in your current tool that calls the Logic API.
+Integration takes one step: add an HTTP/Webhook action in your current tool that calls the Logic API.
 From there, routing happens automatically.
-Zapier routes tickets, n8n writes to your database, or Workato triggers the next step.
-Each pulls decisions from the same, always-current source, which eliminates conflicting rules and manual exception handling.
+Zapier routes tickets, n8n writes to your database, Workato triggers the next step.
+Each pulls decisions from the same always-current source, which eliminates conflicting rules and manual exception handling.

-Building the testing, versioning, model routing, and error handling yourself is possible, but it competes with features that directly move your product forward.
-Logic lets teams offload that infrastructure layer while keeping full control over their business rules.
+Building the eval harness, versioning, model routing, and observability yourself is possible.
+It also competes with the features that move your product forward.
+Logic handles that infrastructure as managed runtime so engineering stays on product work.

-The Garmentory case study shows this challenge at marketplace scale.
-The platform processes roughly 1,000 new product listings daily.
-Each listing requires validation against a 24-page standard operating procedure for ecommerce content moderation.
-Four contractors worked eight-hour shifts to keep pace, but review times still stretched to seven days with a 24% error rate.
+The Garmentory case study shows this at marketplace scale.
+The platform processed roughly 1,000 new product listings daily, each validated against a 24-page SOP for ecommerce content moderation.
+Four contractors worked eight-hour shifts; review times still stretched to seven days with a 24% error rate.
 During Black Friday, backlogs reached 14,000 items.

-Their merchandising team described the moderation rules in a Logic spec and had a working API the same day.
-Processing capacity increased from 1,000 to over 5,000 products daily, review time dropped from seven days to 48 seconds per listing, and the error rate fell from 24% to 2%.
-The contractor team went from four to zero, and the product price floor dropped from $50 to $15.
-Thousands of listings that previously couldn't justify moderation costs became viable.
+The merchandising team described the rules in a Logic spec and had a working API the same day.
+Processing capacity went from 1,000 to over 5,000 products daily.
+Review time dropped from seven days to 48 seconds per listing.
+Error rate fell from 24% to 2%.
+The contractor team went from four to zero, and the price floor dropped from $50 to $15 — unlocking thousands of listings that couldn't previously justify moderation cost.
 The platform now handles 190,000+ monthly executions.

 The people who know the process best own the rules directly.
-When marketing changes a discount policy at 4 p.m., they update one sentence in the spec, and the new rule is live before the next customer checks out.
-Engineering handles the initial API setup, then business teams control rule updates independently, with every change versioned and testable using guardrails you define.
+When marketing changes a discount policy at 4 p.m., they update a sentence in the spec, and the new rule is live before the next customer checks out.
+Engineering handles the initial API setup; domain experts control rule updates after that, with every change versioned and tested against engineering-defined guardrails.

-Your workflow tools handle routing.
-Sign up for Logic to add the reasoning layer, and turn your process documents into production-ready APIs in minutes.
+Your workflow tool handles routing.
+Sign up for Logic to add the decision layer and turn your process documents into managed agents in minutes.

 Frequently Asked Questions